 As you may have already guessed, promoters are happy customers who will sing your praises to friends and family, while detractors are unsatisfied and not only might churn, but they could dissuade potential new customers from learning more about you.
 Passives aren't highly satisfied, so they're at risk of switching to a competitor.

-3) Calculate the score.
+4. Calculate the score.

-1) Are your customers satisfied, or are they at risk of churning?
+1. Are your customers satisfied, or are they at risk of churning?

 First and foremost, your customer NPS gives you an idea of the level of customer satisfaction you've achieved thus far.
 The higher your NPS, the greater number of promoters, or happy customers, you have relative to detractors, or unhappy customers.

-Customer NPS gives you a good benchmark to judge your customers' perception, and depending how high -- or low -- the number is, you can take action.
+Customer NPS gives you a good benchmark to judge your customers' perception and depending on how high -- or low -- the number is, you can take action.
 If your NPS is low, why is it low?
 And if your NPS is high, great job -- now, how are you going to capitalize on that?

-2) How are your customers' opinions trending over time?
+2. How are your customers' opinions trending over time?

-Measuring customer NPS over times informs companies how customer perception is changing -- and if it's trending positive or negative.
+Measuring customer NPS over time informs companies how customer perception is changing -- and if it's trending positive or negative.
 If NPS is steadily increasing, your company is making customers happy.
 But if NPS takes a dip -- or if you start getting more passives than promoters -- that's a sign that you need to dig into customers' qualitative feedback.

 NPS surveys are usually accompanied by a space for respondents to answer why they gave the score they did, and this information can be just as valuable as the score itself.
 Customers could be calling for simple fixes or huge overhauls, and you don't have to take all of their feedback into account.
 But if multiple customers consistently bring up similar requests and complaints, it could be a great indication of a change you could make that would have a lot of impact.

-3) What changes do you need to make?
+3. What changes do you need to make?

 The answer to that question will request a lot of analysis and introspection.
 It's likely you won't be able to make those changes overnight.
 But the qualitative NPS feedback you receive can start a conversation about new products and services, company policies, or promotions you could offer to improve customer perception -- thus making them more likely to recommend you to a friend.

 That way, you'll earn more promoters who will, in turn, earn you more business -- by way of referral marketing.
-To learn more about how to keep customers satisfied -- and coming back to you -- download our free ebook.

 Net Promoter, Net Promoter System, Net Promoter Score, NPS and the NPS-related emoticons are registered trademarks of Bain & Company, Inc., Fred Reichheld and Satmetrix Systems, Inc.